-To open the contextual menu on the "Map" part, press [ENTER] or long tap while the map view is active.
-To open the contextual menu on the "Fish Finder" or "Radar" part, press [ENTER] or long tap on the echogram.
+To open the contextual menu on the "Map" view, press [ENTER] or tap (on touchscreen) while the map view is active.

+To open the contextual menu on the "Fish Finder" or "Radar" view, press [ENTER] or tap (on touchscreen) on the echogram.